NateEag/how-i-code/content/debugging-programs.rst

 :category: fundamentals
 :summary: Once you have understood a problem, it is nine-tenths solved.

 ..
+TODO Break this essay into pieces.
+It's getting large and unwieldy.

+..
+TODO Consider extracting bug definition out to a core definitions doc for workflow?

+A bug is a program behavior that does not match the expected behavior.

+..
 TODO Link 'behave as expected' to an appropriate essay, maybe something about gathering requirements and how what devs and normals expect are often quite different.